Opening Story

 Lucas and Amanda also realize that if they don’t take out a student loan, it will take them two additional years to graduate.
 But, when they do graduate, they would be debt free.
 So, if they want to be in the same situation by taking out student loans, they want to pay off the loan in 2 years.

-Now that we know they will have a loan amount of $27,600, an interest rate of 4%, and a loan term of 2 years, we can use the following loan calculator to determine their monthly payment on the loan.
+Now that we know they will have a loan amount of $27,600, an interest rate of 5%, and a loan term of 2 years, we can use the following online loan calculator to determine their monthly payment on the loan.

-Calculate the amount to be paid to the bank each year by multiplying the monthly payment by 12 months.
+Their monthly loan payment is about $1210.
+Calculate the amount to be paid to the bank each year by multiplying this monthly payment by 12 months.

 How much do they need to make?